deepskies/DeepDiagnostics/docs/source/configuration.rst

     :param model_path: Path to stored model.
 Required.

     :param model_engine: Loading method to use.
-Choose from methods listed in :ref:`plots<plots>`
+Choose from methods listed in :ref:`models`.

 .. code-block:: yaml